-155 with the author(s)

-5 with the editorial process

-110 shared by the author and the editorial process.
+155 with the author(s) with the editorial process shared by the author and the editorial pro 5 with the editorial process 110 shared by the author and the editorial pro- ocess.

 10. Agricultural journals should have the same review rigors as, say, medical journals.